 While there are some really huge rivers in north India, such as Indus, Jhelum, Chenab and Beas, south India does not have perennial rivers or those with high volume of water all year long.
 Cauvery river is one such important river to both Karnataka and Tamil Nadu.
 Let’s take a tour of the river starting from its source at Tala Kaveri upto the point where it joins the sea — at two different places!

-In trip India 360, we didn’t aim to travel by any theme.
-The goal was to cover as much of India as we could in one year, seeing each region during its best weather.
-After covering a large part of India, we could easily identify patterns among some of the places we visited.
+In trip India 360, we didn’t plan to travel by any theme.
+We simply covered as much of India as we could in one year, seeing each region during its best weather.
+After completing the trip, we could identify patterns among some of the places we visited.
 One such pattern is a Mahatma Gandhi trail.
-As we were reviewing our trip, we found that we covered a lot of cities important to the life of Gandhiji.
-A thematic tour around those cities forms a great blog post.
+On review, we found that we covered a lot of cities important to the life of Gandhiji.
+A thematic tour around those cities, that we can call the Mahatma Gandhi trail, forms an interesting trip.

 Uttarakhand is a large state, despite being carved out of Uttar Pradesh.
 It required us 50 days to see each of the its important destinations.
 This is because, the state is mountainous and it requires a lot of time to commute from one place to another.
 Also, there is something of importance at an average distance of every 40 – 50 km.
 To plan a trip around the state is mind-boggling.
 But we used a simple rule to plan our route.
 By the time we reached Rishikesh from Delhi, we had a solid plan for exploring the home state of Ganga river.
 While there are hundreds of places to see in the 13 districts of Uttarakhand, at the most elementary level, the state has just two divisions: Garhwal and Kumaon.
 Planning a trip where you cover one division followed by the other makes the task less overwhelming.
 Continue reading →